kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 ## Ramanujan

-If ever there were to be a mathematician par excellence, whose insights and discoveries are wrapped in inscrutable leaps of the imagination, it is [Srinivasa Ramanujan](https://en.wikipedia.org/wiki/Srinivasa_Ramanujan).
+If ever there were a mathematician [par excellence](https://www.thefreedictionary.com/par+excellence), whose insights and discoveries are wrapped in inscrutable leaps of the imagination, it is [Srinivasa Ramanujan](https://en.wikipedia.org/wiki/Srinivasa_Ramanujan).
 He is reputed to have said "An equation for me has no meaning unless it expresses a thought of God" [@kanigel-1992].
 And  indeed, he alluded to communion with God---as his personal deity, the Goddess Namagiri---who "would write the equations on his tongue... [and] ... bestow mathematical insights in his dreams" [@kanigel-1992].

 Among the countless formulae for $\pi$ may be mentioned one, due to Ramanujan, which is so _unusual_  that one wonders how it was ever derived in the first place:
 $$